2raj2raj/bitcoin-educational-content/courses/eco204/en.md

 ### The Definition of Hyperinflation by Cagan

 Philip Cagan may have set an arbitrary milestone with the 50% monthly inflation threshold when defining hyperinflation.
-He himself admits that this definition is arbitrary and primarily served his analysis based on seven episodes of hyperinflation.
+He himself admits that this definition is arbitrary and primarily serves his analysis based on seven episodes of hyperinflation.
 Examination of Cagan's data reveals that the three episodes of hyperinflation with the lowest monthly inflation rates were around 47%, 46%, and 57%.
 It appears that the 50% threshold was chosen to encompass these cases in his study.

 ![image](assets/fr/034.webp)